ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_asset_en.md

 	console.log(res)
 })
 ````
-> The result contains balance of ONT and ONG.
+The result contains balance of ONT and ONG.

 ## Withdraw ONG
-Withdraw generated ONG from user's account address and send to other address.They can be the same address.
+Withdraw generated ONG from user's account address and send to other address.
+They can be the same address.
-### Create Transaction
+### Create transaction

 `from` Sender's address to withdraw ONG.